ghfilip/fifaWorldCupFinalDraw/README.md

  browser:
  - http://localhost:3000

+ tests:
+ - mocha -r ts-node/register ./test/app.spec.ts

  Note**: The app is just for test purposes.
 The design is rough (didn't invested time in this).
-Restfull methods may vary and may not be unitary (just for test purposes).
+Restfull methods may vary on frontend (just for test purposes).